mrwan200/archive/README.md

 It's time to gone this my profile.
 Thank you for following me and interested any project in 5 years.

 ## What happened in your life
-I got some many problem about me, company, relation and problem my depressed yeah...
+I got some many problem about me, company, relation and problem my depressed.
+Yeah...
 I never thought I would have to come back to this kind of situation. 🥲

 I so very enjoyed coding, but after I joined team and company.
 I got so many pressure, bad relationship, and more with over past in 2-3 years